onlykey/onlykey.github.io/README.md

 Once the 3 digit code is entered, the decryption / signing is completed and the result is stored on the OnlyKey until polling occurs.

 6. Registration Response Message: process_custom_response(response)
-Encode Public Key field with OnlyKey *public key for ECDH, Key Handle with hardware generated *random number, Certificate field with the *encrypted packet is encrypted with key derived from shared secret - includes plaintext from decryption request or signature from signing request.
+Encode Key Handle with hardware generated *random number, Certificate field with the *encrypted packet is encrypted with key derived from shared secret - includes plaintext from decryption request or signature from signing request.
 ┌─────────────────┬────────────────┬────────────────────┬───────────────────┐
 │   Public Key    │   Key Handle   │    Certificate     │     Signature     │
-│   *public key   │ *random number │ *encrypted packet  │    <Not Used>     │
+│   <Not Used>    │ *random number │ *encrypted packet  │    <Not Used>     │
 │   (65 bytes)    │   (64 bytes)   │   (Variable Size)  │    (64 bytes)     │
 └─────────────────┴────────────────┴────────────────────┴───────────────────┘
 ◀───────────────────────────────────────────────────────────────────────────